Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 Then put down that soda, buddy.
 We’re going to the writing gym!

-Category #1: Exercises That’ll Make You Fearless in the Writing Ring
+6 Writing Exercises That’ll Make You Fearless in the Writing Ring

 Most writers hold back when they write.
 They’re afraid to open up and show all of themselves, terrified they’ll be rejected or ridiculed.
+And if it’s a paid writing assignment for a client?
+Forget about it.
+It’s a recipe for writer’s block and staring at a blank page.

-But the most powerful writers are fearless.
+The most powerful writers are fearless.
 They bleed everything they have onto the page, making people wince, gasp, sob or seethe.
 Their writing connects on a deep level because they’re not scared to be vulnerable.

 If you want your writing to connect like that, you must train yourself to release your suppressed emotions and write with brutal honesty.